Sampling Electronic Fock States using Determinant Quantum Monte Carlo: Results

 where the hole at the origin is encircled by a spin ring.
 Similar to the third-order correlation, $C_{\rm \diamondsuit}$ remains negative for a mobile hole across all temperatures (see Fig.~\ref{fig:higherOrderCorr}\textbf{c}), reflecting the string excitation caused by the formation of spin polaron\,\cite{bohrdt2021dominant}.
 This negativity stems from spin correlations of the AFM background, hence intensifying at lower temperatures.
 With a pinning potential in place, this fifth-order correlation aligns with the $V=0$ scenario at high temperatures due to the lack of AFM order.
 Yet, as the temperature drops significantly below $J$, the emergence of AFM correlation and the suppression of quantum fluctuations by the geometric defect help the development of a pronounced spin-ring correlation surrounding the immobile hole.
 This effect is evidenced by the substantial positive values of $C_{\rm \diamondsuit}$ at low temperatures ($T<0.3\,t$).
 The transition from negative to positive also occurs around $V_c\sim 2t$ (see Fig.~\ref{fig:higherOrderCorr}\textbf{d}), indicating that the coincident underlying anti-screening physics as observed in the third-order correlation $B^{\rm (con)}$.

-The simulations at half-filled and single-hole-doped systems exhibit almost no fermion-sign problem.
-Expanding our analysis to finite doping, a portion of sampled Fock-space snapshots yield negative signs, necessitating the use of the sign-reweighting scheme in Eq.~\eqref{eq:signAverage} to evaluate the expectation value of the correlations.
-The fermion-sign problem becomes more pronounced at low temperatures, restricting our simulations to relatively high temperatures (see Supplementary Note 1).
-Here, we choose $U = 8\,t$ and $T = 0.5\,t$ on the periodic $8\times8$ lattice, matching the conditions of cold-atom experiments in Ref.~\onlinecite{koepsell2021microscopic}, where $U = 7.4(8)\,t$ and $T = 0.52(5)\,t$.
-An even number of doped holes are considered for the FDQMC simulation, ensuring that the total spin of the spin-selected and the non-doublon ensembles is zero.
-This setting reflects the experimental reality and simplifies the simulation since all low-order correlations involving an odd number of spin operators are nullified.
+Expanding our analysis to higher dopings, the fermion-sign problem becomes more pronounced at low temperatures, restricting our simulations to relatively high temperatures.
+Here, we choose $U = 8t$ and $T = 0.5t$ on the periodic $8\times8$ lattice, matching the conditions of cold-atom experiments in Ref.~\onlinecite{koepsell2021microscopic}, where $U = 7.4(8)t$ and $T = 0.52(5)t$.
+An even number of doped holes are used for the FDQMC simulation to ensure that the total spin of the spin-selected and non-doublon ensembles is zero.
+This setting reflects the experimental reality and simplifies the simulation, as all low-order correlations involving an odd number of spin operators are nullified.